microsoft/playwright/docs/src/test-annotations-js.md

 - [`method: Test.fixme`] marks the test as failing.
 Playwright will not run this test, as opposed to the `fail` annotation.
 Use `fixme` when running the test is slow or crashes.
 - [`method: Test.slow`] marks the test as slow and triples the test timeout.

-Annotations can be used on a single test or a group of tests.
+Annotations can be added to a single test or a group of tests.

 Built-in annotations can be conditional, in which case they apply when the condition is truthy, and may depend on test fixtures.
 There could be multiple annotations on the same test, possibly in different configurations.